Cascadia Wild

 Winter Tracking Surveys

 Most wild animals are difficult to observe, even though they are all around us.
 By interpreting the footprints and other signs wildlife leave behind, tracking provides a way to unravel their mystery.
-These surveys tell us not only about the presence of animals but also how they are using and interacting with an environment, which in turn can inform us about the health of the ecosystem.
+Tracking can tell us not only about the presence of animals, but can also give a wealth of knowledge about how they are using and interacting with an environment.

 Read more about the Wolverine Tracking Project.